mariodavid/mariodavid.github.io/_drafts/cuba-on-kubernetes-part-2.md

   feature: cuba-security-subsystem-distilled/feature-2.jpg
 ---

 Kubernetes has become the de-facto standard when it comes to doing container scheduling.
-Since it is no omnipresent these days, let's have a look on how to deploy a CUBA application into a Kubernetes cluster.
-In the second part we will continue with deploying the application to the existing Kubernetes infrastructure.
+Since it is not omnipresent these days, let's have a look on how to deploy a CUBA application into a Kubernetes cluster.
+In the second part, we will continue with deploying the application to the existing Kubernetes infrastructure.

 <!-- more -->